 The primary objective was to determine the relationship between ideal cardiovascular health (CVH) and genetic risk and dementia risk.

-“We used multivariable Cox proportional hazards regression models to examine the association between CVH, genetic risk, and incident all-cause dementia with up to 10 years of follow-up (mean of 8.4 years, 96 incident dementia cases) adjusting for age, sex, and education,” the findings read.
+Adjusting for age, sex, and education, the study used multivariable Cox proportional hazards regression models to examine the association between CVH, genetic risk, and incident all-cause dementia with up to 10 years of follow-up (mean 8.4 years, 96 incident dementia cases).

-Based on the findings, the participants with a high genetic risk score were at a 2.6-fold higher risk of cognitive decline, particularly dementia, in comparison with those with lower risk scores.
+Participants with a high genetic risk score had a 2.6-fold increased risk of cognitive decline, particularly dementia, compared to those with lower genetic risk scores.

-Additionally, the cardiovascular health of the participants, as characterized in the American Heart Association, was linked to a 0.45-fold reduced risk of dementia, when compared to those exhibiting poor cardiovascular health.
+In addition, the cardiovascular health of the participants, as defined by the American Heart Association, was associated with a 0.45-fold decreased risk of dementia, relative to those with poor cardiovascular health.

-“We observed that both genetic risk and CVH contribute additively to dementia risk,” the findings concluded.
+The findings indicated that both genetic risk and CVH contribute additively to the risk of dementia.

 “We hope that the results of this study will send the public a message, and that message is to exercise, reduce stress and eat a healthy diet.
-Then, regardless of your genes, you have the potential to lower your risk of dementia.”
+Then, regardless of your genes, you have the potential to lower your risk of dementia,” said Seshadri.